 In December 2009, the successor of Forestle called Ecosia went live.
 Ecosia is cooperating with Yahoo, Bing and the WWF (World Wide Fund for Nature), and is also developed to protect the rain forest.
 Ecosia donates approximately 80% of their total revenue to the WWF.
 Every Search protects 2 square meters of rain forest in average.
-The goal of Ecosia is to protect an area as big as the country Swiss.
+The goal of Ecosia is to protect an area as big as Switzerland.

 Experts assume that every query with a common search engine emits 7 grams of CO2.
 But not Ecosia.
 All servers are operating with green electricity.
 Forestle has a slightly different concept: it measures and captures the CO2-emissions of servers, network infrastructures and personal computers produced by using the search engine and balances this emissions with the purchase of certificates for renewable energies.

 Znout is the third search engine by Christian Kroll and works with the same principle: The purchase of certificates balances CO2 emissions.